PowerShell Library for HPE Compute Ops Management

 Use the same command as above to connect using Multi-Factor Authentication (MFA):

-Connect-HPEGL -Credential (Get-Credential) -Workspace "YourWorkspaceName"Note: MFA with security keys or biometric authenticators is not supported.
+Connect-HPEGL -Credential (Get-Credential) -Workspace "YourWorkspaceName"Note: FIDO2 security keys, passkeys, and biometric authenticators (Windows Hello, Touch ID) are not supported.
 If your account is configured for these methods only, enable Google Authenticator or Okta Verify in your account settings.
+Push notifications with number matching meet the same phishing-resistant security standards as FIDO2.

 - When MFA is enabled with Okta: